Fill-and-Spill Scheduling

 export NOVA_WORKLOAD_CLUSTER_2=wlc-2

-If you installed Nova using the tarball; export these additional environment variables:
+If you installed Nova using the tarball; export this additional environment variables.
+You can optionally replace the value k8s-cluster-hosting-cp

 export K8S_HOSTING_CLUSTER_CONTEXT=k8s-cluster-hosting-cp